-These systems are designed for a more sophisticated user 50 that has knowledge of the system that is being configured as well as the configuration system used to configure the system.
+These systems are designed for a more sophisticated user that has knowledge of the system that is being configured as well as the configuration system used to configure the system.
 A end user such as an automobile shopper would have difficulty using these systems.

-understand the configuration language.
+Further, to use these systems a user must be trained to understand the configuration language.
 Thus, a user who otherwise has knowledge of the systems that are being configured must undergo training to be able to use these configuration systems to configure systems.
 This leads to increased expenditures such as for training.